 If not, that one time investment of time, energy and attention is likely to have been better spent elsewhere.

-Imagine how many new customers/clients you could have been generating (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 10-12 hours – likely more than enough to have paid for a savvy online business adviser to have pointed you in the right direction and shortcut your research on the technical side of things.
+Imagine how many new customers/clients you could have been generating (or learning how to by brushing up on your sales & marketing skills – the ones that really matter) with those 10-12 hours – likely more than enough to have paid for a tech-savvy VA to have pointed you in the right direction and shortcut your research on the technical side of things.

 “I’ve got way more time than money.”